 You may start to feel winded around this time.
 And it’s only the start!
 Take things easy, and if you start to feel extra tired, it’s okay to take a break.
 I wish I had done that more!
 I remember at work one time, around 25 weeks, I carried a very heavy box somewhere.
 Not only did I almost pass out, but I hurt my back.
 That was the last time I did that.

 Many women see some relief from morning sickness during the second trimester.
 If you are one of those women – congratulations!
 However, there are plenty of women who remain sick throughout the remainder of their pregnancy, or they have bouts of it here and there out of nowhere.

 If you are still struggling with morning sickness, here are some of my best tips for managing morning sickness.

 As always, take time to care for yourself.
 Keep taking those prenatal vitamins, drinking LOTS of water, and eating well.
 It really will make you feel better.

 If you can afford it, try and get a pregnancy massage.
 You will need to find someone that knows how to do these, because there are a few things they can’t do while you are pregnant.
-I never got one, but from what I’ve heard they are amazing.
+They can be amazing.
 I see them all the time on Groupon, so if that sounds like something you’d like, be sure to get one!